Getting to Florence from Livorno for Cruisers - Bus, Tours or Train?

 If you like to be completely independent and take things into your own hands, you might consider going with car hire when it comes to getting to Florence.

 When booking your car online have in mind one thing: not all the companies can deliver the car straight to the ship.
-To our knowing, it is only Hertz and Avis that are certified to do this.

-Before making a final decision, keep a few things in mind: finding a car park in Florence is not the easiest thing.
 Once in Florence, you will not need a car at all.
-Florence is perfectly walkable and the whole center is one big pedestrian only area.
+Florence is perfectly walkable and the whole center is one big pedestrian-only area.
 So even if you wanted, you wouldn’t be able to use the car.
-Taking a car rental to get to Florence might be a better option when wanting to do a little tour around Tuscany!
+Honestly, taking a car rental might be a better option when wanting to do a little tour around Tuscany!

 MartinaMykonos